 The vast majority of students value the uniform and wear it with significant pride.
 It is the responsibility of all students, staff and parents/carers to work together to ensure that the uniform is worn to the requirements specified in this document.
 A student’s failure to adhere to the school uniform policy is a clear breach of the school behaviour code.
 A failure to adhere to the uniform guidance will result in a sanction that may include a fixed term exclusion from the school.
 Persistent failure to adhere to the uniform policy could result in further sanctions which may include isolation from normal classes until the uniform issues are rectified.

-Approval for any student not to wear full uniform must be sought, by parents, in writing, directly to the Senior Progress Leader (Mrs Mozley) or in her absence, one of the Progress Leaders (Mrs Goring and Mrs Weller).
+Approval for any student not to wear full uniform must be sought, by parents, in writing, directly to your child’s form tutor.
 This will only be accepted when there is an exceptional justification for the student not to wear uniform.
 If a decision is made to not accept the parental explanation, parents will be contacted directly to help them find an alternative.

 In situations where, for whatever reason, there are financial issues which are hindering a parents ability to provide school uniform, parents are advised to contact the Finance office directly.
 Any assistance that the school may be able to provide will be at the discretion of the school.
 All enquiries regarding financial support will be dealt with sensitively and confidentially.